yuvalmGS/gigaspaces-wiki-jekyll/xap100/global-http-session-sharing.markdown

 |main|policy.storeMode = $storeMode|instance of space storeMode implementation|Yes||

-The `shiro.ini` file needs to be placed within the WEB-INF folder and to define parameters for the session manager for it to be able to access GigaSpaces:
+The `shiro.ini` file should to be placed within the `WEB-INF` folder.
+See below examples for the `shiro.ini` file:

-#Single Application Example Configuration
+# Single Application Session Sharing Configuration Example

 {% highlight console %}

 	[main]